-In the 2018–19 season Santtu-Matias Rouvali continues his positions as chief conductor of the Gothenburg Symphony and principal guest conductor of the Philharmonia Orchestra, as well as his longstanding post as chief conductor of the Tampere Philharmonic Orchestra, close to his home in Finland.
+Santtu-Matias Rouvali is chief conductor of the Gothenburg Symphony and principal guest conductor of London’s Philharmonia Orchestra, where he will succeed Esa-Pekka Salonen as principal conductor in the 2021–22 season.
+Mr. Rouvali retains his longstanding position as chief conductor of Tampere Philharmonic Orchestra, close to his home in Finland.

 Learn more about Santtu-Matias Rouvali